 Rhode Island, 2008.

-In announcing the planned Clean Cars Minnesota program, Gov. Tim Walz noted that the rules won’t ban internal combustion vehicles but will require automakers to offset the pollution impact of ICEs with very-low and zero-emission models.
+In announcing the Clean Cars Minnesota program, Gov. Tim Walz noted that the rules won’t ban internal combustion vehicles but will require automakers to offset the pollution impact of ICEs with very-low and zero-emission models.

 “If you want to take your F150 to pull your fish house onto the ice, do that,” he said – referring to the popular winter sport of fishing through the ice on frozen lakes.
 By lowering greenhouse gas emissions to help combat climate change, the ZEV program, Walz said, will help “make sure there is ice on the lake.”